VincentCoursac/VincentCoursac.github.io/_pages/projects/test-drive-unlimited-solar-crown.md

 ### Network programming
 - Helping improving and maintaining the network & replication system
-- Developping some network features such as a Backblaze integration (S3 like cloud storage) to store some player data (for example screenshots or race ghosts)
+- Developing some network features such as a Backblaze integration (S3 like cloud storage) to store some player data (for example screenshots or race ghosts)

 And of course debug and optimization !